Surface options:

 WarPP is a fully automated procedure to place water molecules in the active site of a protein structure.

-In the corresponding publication we showed that WarPP is able to place 80% of water molecules within 1.0 Å distance to a crystallographically observed one.
+In the corresponding publication we showed that WarPP places 80% of water molecules within 1.0 Å distance to a crystallographically observed one.

 GeoMine

-GeoMine1 enables textual, numerical and 3D searching with full chemical awareness in protein-ligand interfaces of the entire PDB dataset.
+GeoMine enables textual, numerical and 3D searching with full chemical awareness in binding sites of the entire PDB dataset.
+1,2

 StructureProfiler